-CRSC Major Crop Carbon Lifecycle Assessment
+CRSC Major Crop Carbon Lifecycle Assessments 2017

 Carbon Lifecycles for Ten Major Field Crops in Canada, 2017

 In 2017, the CRSC contracted (S&T)2 to conduct a Carbon Lifecycle Analysis for ten major grain crops in Canada: barley; canola; corn: durum wheat; field peas; flax; lentils; oats; soybeans and wheat (other than durum).
+The reports for corn and soybeans are currently undergoing revision and they have been removed from the website.
+These reports are available to CRSC members only - please contact firstname.lastname@example.org.

 A Carbon Lifecycle Analysis (or GHG emissions per unit production) is the sum of all of the greenhouse gas emissions and removals, converted and expressed as carbon dioxide (CO2) equivalents, in a product system and is based on the lifecycle of the product.
 For this work, the product system ends at the farm gate.